Graswald-Schaetzle/graswald-schaetzle-website/src/content/pageHome.md

             intersection of communication, technology and leadership – not as disciplines to manage, but as forces to align.
 We don’t separate structure from story, or people from process.
-We create clarity where others create layers – and movement where others hesitate.
+We create clarity where others create layers and movement where others hesitate.
-            Because we’re convinced: the future shaped by AI will only serve us if we shape it consciously – with depth, courage, and human intent."
+            Because we’re convinced: the future shaped by AI will only serve us if we shape it consciously with depth, courage and human intent."
         - type: componentStickyColumnList
           title: Values
           text:
-            - Clarity over complexity – we make things understandable and useful.
+            - Clarity over complexity.
+We make things understandable and useful.
-            - Courage with care – we challenge and stay.
+            - Courage with care.
+We challenge and stay.
-            - Relevance over rules – we follow what fits, not fixed models.
+            - Relevance over rules.
+We follow what fits, not fixed models.
         - type: componentStickyColumnList
           title: Differentiator
           text:
             - We bring a unique understanding of technology, communication and leadership.
-            - We implement, not just advise – from prototype to process.
+            - We implement, not just advise from prototype to process.
             - We work modularly – solo or together, with zero overhead.
             - We speak boardroom and backend.
 moduleTextLinksBlock: